 - 1/4 cup unsweetened almond milk

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

 - 1/4 teaspoon ground black pepper

-- 1/2 – 3/4 cup ground pork sausage
+- 1/2 – 3/4 cup ground pork sausage (see notes)

 - 1/2 – 3/4 cup fresh spinach, ripped into small pieces

-- Preheat oven to 350
+- Preheat oven to 350 degrees F.

-- Cook pork sausage over medium heat.*
+- Cook pork sausage in a skillet over medium-high heat.

-- Pour the egg mixture over top, filing so there is a little room at the top (it will expand and rise as it is cooking – but then will deflate once it cools).
+- Pour the egg mixture over top, filing so there is a little room left at the top (it will expand and rise as it is cooking – but then will deflate once it cools).

 - Remove from oven, if the very top isn’t fully cooked, return to oven for 2-3 minute increments until fully cooked.